 Chicco provides 1-year warranty from the original date of purchase and you have to be the original owner.

 This stroller is available in four color combinations and comes with a matching car seat.

 Where to buy it

-My favorite place to buy strollers and a lot of other baby items is Amazon.
-It usually has the lowest prices, free shipping, free returns and no sales tax.
-How great is that?
-You can get Chicco Bravo Trio in one of the four beautiful colors for around $379.99 on Amazon (free shipping/free return).
-It comes with a parent organizer and infant car seat, car seat adapter and one car seat base.
-You will need to purchase child’s tray separately.
+You can get Chicco Bravo Trio in one of the four beautiful colors for around $379.99.
+It comes with a parent organizer and infant car seat, a car seat adapter, and one car seat base.
+You will need to purchase the child’s tray separately.